Resolving local and global kinematic signatures of satellite mergers with billion particle simulations

 The top left panel of Figure \ref{orbits} shows the orbit of the dwarf in $R$, $x$ and $z$ in Model M1 (referring to the combined system of D1 and the dwarf), with the horizontal dotted line marking the $R, x, z=0$ line.
 The centre left panel of Figure \ref{orbits} shows $v_x$ and $v_z$ for the dwarf.
 Note that $y$ and $v_y$ are not shown as the merger is almost radial along the $y$ axis.
 The lower left panel shows the stellar (grey), dark (blue) and total (orange) mass within 5 kpc of the centre of the dwarf over the course of the simulation.
 The dwarf loses mass over time, with the `step' like structure corresponding to the pericentric passages, as expected.

 The right hand column of Figure \ref{orbits} shows the same but for Model M2.
-The dwarf in model M2 initially loses mass at a slower rate than M1, but becomes fully disrupted around 6.75 Gyr following rapid mass loss in the fourth and fifth pericentric passages (note that the mass does not go to zero at $t>6.75$ as the centre-finder ends up reporting the mass within 5 kpc of the galactic center, this is a simple spatial selection to illustrate mass loss, not a rigorous census of bound stars).
+The dwarf in model M2 initially loses mass at a slower rate than M1, but becomes fully disrupted around 6.75 Gyr following rapid mass loss in the fourth and fifth pericentric passages (note that the mass does not go to zero at $t>6.75$ as the mass within 5 kpc of the median position of dwarf stars is still substantial in the inner galaxy; this is a simple spatial selection to illustrate mass loss, not a rigorous census of bound stars).

 We assess the orbital trajectories of the dwarf in Model M1 and M2, and define the `present day' snapshots as the times when the dwarf is closest to the location and motion of Sgr in the Milky Way as given by \cite{Vasiliev+20}.
 For Model M1 we identify the most `present day' like snapshot as occurring at $t=6.87$ Gyr, and for Model M2 we identify the most `present day' like snapshot as occurring at $t=5.44$ Gyr.
 The `present day' for both models is marked on Figure \ref{orbits} with a vertical dashed line.